holderbaum-io/think-about-website/pages/blog/learning-from-a-ticket-price-adventure.md

 order to keep the event community-like and provide a meaningful sponsoring to every company that participates.

-We decided to slightly increase the number of sponsors.
+We decided to slightly increase the number of sponsors compared to our initial assumptions.
 This enables us to further shift a fraction of the overall cost away from the admission fee.

 ## Reaching the Destination of our Journey

-After spending a fair share of our time with our heads down on the budget we arrived at the conclusion that the cost factors mentioned above can be leveraged to reduce the overall admission fee.
+After spending a fair share of our time with our heads down on the budget we arrived at the conclusion that

+that the cost factors mentioned above can be leveraged to reduce the overall admission fee.

 **This lead to a ticket price reduction of more than 20% (starting at 290